ChessWorld.net - Play Online Chess

 Greek Gift Sacrifice Rating: 1300+

-Sacrificing a Bishop on h7 (or h2) to destroy the King's pawn cover.
-Requires a Knight and Queen ready to jump in.
+The classic Bishop sacrifice on h7 (or h2) to rip open the castled King's pawn cover.
+It requires a Knight and Queen ready to jump into the attack immediately.

-Sacrificing a piece simply to destroy the wall of pawns protecting the King, leaving him naked against heavy pieces.
+Sacrificing a piece simply to destroy the defensive wall of pawns protecting the King, leaving him naked against heavy attacking pieces.

 Desperado Rating: 1300+

-When a piece is trapped and going to die anyway, it sacrifices itself for the highest possible value (e.g., capturing a pawn) before dying.
+When a piece is trapped and doomed to die anyway, it sacrifices itself to cause the maximum possible damage (e.g., capturing a pawn or minor piece) before it is removed.

 Exchange Sacrifice Rating: 1800+

-Giving up a Rook for a minor piece (Knight/Bishop) to gain long-term strategic compensation.
+Giving up a Rook (value 5) for a minor piece like a Knight or Bishop (value 3) to gain deep, long-term strategic or attacking compensation.

 King Hunt Rating: 1400+

-Sacrificing material to force the King out of safety and into the open, often leading to mate.
+Sacrificing material to drag the enemy King out of safety and chase it across the board into a mating net.

 5. Endgame Tactics